Close×

 Distance: between 35 and 75 km (2 other options available)

-From Venasque, there are a number of unforgettable cycling routes to discover the Ventoux landscape and its hilltop villages.
-Whether it's an itinerary around the villages at the foot of the Ventoux on small roads lined with cherry trees and muscat grapes, or another along the route of the Gorges de la Nesque overlooking a canyon of dizzying beauty, the options are rich and varied.
-For the more adventurous, why not try the ascent of Mont Ventoux and its 21 kilometers of demanding climbing through forests and lunar landscapes.
+From Venasque, there are a number of unforgettable bike routes to choose from, allowing you to explore the landscapes of Ventoux and its hilltop villages.
+Whether you opt for a route that takes you around the villages at the foot of Ventoux on small roads lined with cherry trees and Muscat grapes, or another on the Route des Gorges de la Nesque overlooking a breathtakingly beautiful canyon, there are plenty of options to choose from.
+For the more adventurous, why not try climbing Mont Ventoux and its 21 kilometers of demanding ascent through forests and lunar landscapes?

 6